On this page

 Smoking: The Primary Cause

-Smoking is the primary cause of COPD, accounting for about 80% of all cases.
-The harmful chemicals in cigarette smoke irritate and inflame the lungs, leading to the development of chronic bronchitis and emphysema over time.
-The risk of developing COPD increases with the number of cigarettes smoked and the duration of smoking.
+Smoking is the primary cause of COPD and is responsible for about 80% of all cases.
+The harmful chemicals in cigarette smoke irritate and inflame the lungs, leading to chronic bronchitis and emphysema over time.
+The risk of developing COPD increases the more someone smokes.

 Healthcare professionals calculate this number in "pack years".
 You can calculate pack years with this equation: